 Trends in UK construction sector activity: current and future projections

 Construction activity was flat in 2020 during the Covid-19 pandemic.
 The market for new residential buildings was the most resilient part of the UK market.
 Activity related to private housing in particular, drove the largest falls and recovery in the construction sector over the pandemic period.
 In the 3rd quarter of 2020, new private housing construction revenue output suffered the least change (-1.5%).
-In addition, public residential housing reached pre-pandemic levels in construction activity during the 3rd quarter of 2020.
+In addition, public residential STARTS? housing reached pre-pandemic levels in construction activity during the 3rd quarter of 2020.

 As far as new residential housing construction starts are concerned, an overall increase of 137.5% is expected between 2020 and 2024.
-Regarding private residential housing, a rate of increase in revenue of 3% is expected between 2020 and 2024.
-The same does not hold true for public residential housing, for which the rate of increase in revenue is expected to decline from 6% to 2% between 2020 and 2022 respectively and plateau at 2% for the years up to 2024.
+Regarding private residential housing, a rate of increase in revenue of 3% is expected between 2020 and 2024 IS THIS ANNUAL OR TOTAL FIGURE?.
+The same does not hold true for public residential housing, for which revenue is expected to decline from 6% to 2% between 2020 and 2022 respectively and plateau at 2% for the years up to 2024.

 Overall, revenue in the construction of buildings is forecast to increase by 32% between the years 2021 and 2024.